sethafancher/GoFish/README.md

 * C++

 ### Setup
 This project is a simple console application.
-After installing the files locally and navigating their location, run the following commands that utilize the given Makefile in the command line:
+After installing the files locally and navigating to their location, run the following commands that utilize the given Makefile in the command line:

 ```